EarlPitts/msc-thesis/contents/02_sequential.md

 These functions are possibly called by other functions, and ideally we would like to know about all functions that don't work as expected.

 To do this, we separate the functions into two separate groups: those that have the same function signature as the original one (same name, same number and type of parameters), and those that had their signature changed by the refactoring.
-The reason for this categorization is that it's possible that a function with its signature modified has callers that haven't accomodated this change.
+The reason for this categorization is that it's possible that a function with its signature modified has callers that haven't accommodated this change.
 Take function renaming for example, which changes the function's signature by replacing its name.
 Renaming a function doesn't alter its behaviour, but it can have unwanted effects in the broader context of functions that call it.
 It's possible that some of the callers haven't been modified by the refactoring, and they still refer to the function by its original name.